 Grace & Holy Trinity Church has a rich tradition of excellent music which ministers to the spiritual needs of its parishioners and to the Richmond community.
-The music ministry includes children, youth and adults in the several choirs for children, teens, adults, and instrumentalists.
+The music ministry includes children, youth, and adults in several choirs for children, teens, adults, and instrumentalists.

 Dr. Elizabeth Melcher Davis currently serves as Associate to the Rector for Music Ministries at Grace and Holy Trinity Episcopal Church.
 Read more about Dr. Melcher Davis.

-If you like to sing, or play an instrument, please join one of our choirs or the 8:45 Music Team at Grace & Holy Trinity!
+If you like to sing, or play an instrument, please join one of our choirs.
 Everyone is welcome to join.
 Previous musical experience is not necessary.
-Our music groups will begin rehearsals in the fall but new members can join at any time.
+New members can join at any time.
 If you are interested in joining a choir, please email Beth Davis or call 804-359-5628 ext.
 18.

-The 8:45 Music Team is comprised of singers and instrumentalists of all ages.
-They lead the music weekly at the 8:45 a.m. worship service.
-The 8:45 Music Team rehearses on Sundays at 8:00 a.m.
-They will begin rehearsals on Sunday, September 8.
+The choir is comprised of singers and instrumentalists of all ages.
+They lead the music weekly at the 8:45 a.m.
+CrossRoads worship service.
+They rehearse on Sundays at 8:00 a.m.

 Greater Richmond Children’s Choir

 Grace and Holy Trinity Church is home base for the Greater Richmond Children’s Choir (GRCC).
 This Choir is dedicated to bringing together boys and girls from diverse backgrounds to experience the joy of singing and to gain a life-long love for good music through age-appropriate vocal training.
 The GRCC strives to nurture the unique gift each child brings, to encourage all to reach for excellence, and ultimately, to create responsible and compassionate citizens of the world.